randeepbydesign/microservicepubsub/README.md

 - Vendor lock-in
 - For local development and testing there is a dependency on AWS.
 This can be mitigated with use of a library like LocalStack
+- Subscriptions to a topic are configured at the SNS level.
+A user creating a queue will need to be able to access the SNS service as a result to create a subscription.